wjwwen/timeseries/timeseries_class.md

 - ARMA(p, q)
 - ARIMA(p, d, q)

+## Inverted AR Roots/MA Roots
+- The inverses of the AR and MA roots can be used to check whether the process implied by the model is stationary and inverstible.
+- To be stationary and invertible, respectively: inverted roots in each case < 1 in absolute value.

 # Week 4: Modelling Long-Run Relationships in Finance
 >• Stationarity and Unit Root Testing <br>
 • Cointegration <br>